razorRun/react-native-vlc-media-player/README.md

 ## TODO

-1. Android video Aspect ratio does not work.
+1. Android video Aspect ratio and other params does not work(Events are called but all events come through a single event onVideoStateChange but the JS side does not implement it.).

 ## Got a few minutes to spare?
 Please help us to keep this repo up to date and simple to use.